iconify/documentation/documents/pages/api/hosting.md

 This article explains how to host Iconify on your server, so your website does not rely on Iconify public API servers.

-[Iconify API](./index.md) software is available in 2 versions: Node.js and PHP
+[Iconify API](./index.md) software is available as Node.js script.

-If you can, use Node.js version.

-Node.js version is slightly faster.
-This is because in Node.js server uses one persistent process and all data is already in memory, so everything is ready for each request.
-PHP needs to load data on every request.
-PHP version has cache to improve speed, but it is still slower than Node.js.

 ## Django Iconify

-In addition to Iconify API servers mentioned above, there is a community created alternative for Django users: [django-iconify](https://pypi.org/project/django-iconify/).
+In addition to Iconify API mentioned above, there is a community created alternative for Django users: [django-iconify](https://pypi.org/project/django-iconify/).

 See [django-iconify project page](https://pypi.org/project/django-iconify/) for configuration options and usage.